Glombs/libertybellenewsletter/_posts/2021-07-26-rattling-along.md

 <p>I asked the crew of the three boats in front of us to just leave the stuff there and I would collect it on my way through.
 It was all still there, not that anyone could possibly have taken a liking to it!</p>

-<p> were the last of the boats involved to arrive at the tunnel.
+<p>We were the last of the boats involved to arrive at the tunnel.
 The tunnel staff quickly took our details, checked our light and the horn (which, thankfully, worked on this occasion.
 Tony had managed to get it working but it remains rather untrustworthy) and waved us all into the darkness.
 We had just made it.
 What a morning!</p>

 <p>We passed by Westport Lake, which was still very busy with boats and moored at Etruria for lunch before tackling the six more locks to Barlaston.</p>